sidgoutham0808/apache-pdfbox-layout/README.md

     ...
     .build()
     .draw()

-Kudos
-to Binghammer for implementing cell coloring and text center alignment to Sebastian Göhring for finding and fixing a bug (column spanning) to AndreKoepke for the line breaking feature, some bigger nice refactorings and improvements to Wolfgang Apolinarski for the printing over pages and bugfixes to AdrianMiska for finding and fixing an issue with cell height to TheRealSourceSeeker for finding a bug caused by using floats to Drummond Dawson for code changes that allowed removing a dependency to styssi for allowing several multipage tables being drawn on the same page to Richard Mealing for adding the license section to the pom.xml to msww for finding a small issue to VakhoQ for implementing border styles to Ralf Stuckert for creating pdfbox-layout to Miloš Čadek for implementing alignment of vertical text cells Q&A
+Q&A
 Can I customize the drawers for my own specific needs?
 Yep, you can customize the cell drawers itself or (depending on your use case) you can just create a custom cell.